TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Introduction

-a) diminishing the influence of mental illness
+a) a diminishing influence of mental illness hold on their life

-c) loosening the grip of mental illness
+c) the loosening of the mental illness grip on their life

-- a) I am at my wit’s end.
+1. a) I am at my wit’s end.
 I feel more hopeless than ever before.

-- b) I would rather suffer the symptoms than take these drugs that numb and make my body feel weird.
+2. b) I would rather suffer the symptoms than take these drugs that numb and make my body feel weird.

 Consider this statement from “The Psychiatrist” regarding empowerment in the article: Does the Scientific Evidence Support the Recovery Model?
 Volume 34, Issue 1, January 2010, pp. 3 – 5,